Inference-Aware Prompt Optimization for Aligning Black-Box Large Language Models: Appendix C

 \section{Appendix C}

-\paragraph{Top-\(K\) screening.} For the screening variant, we fixed \(K=4\) candidates after screening and swept the burn-in fraction \(\rho\in\{0.05,0.10,0.20,0.30,0.40\}\), which allocates a \(\rho\)-portion of the budget to obtain initial estimates before trimming.
-Parameter sweep protocol matched the baselines.
-We selected \(\rho=0.20\) for reporting, as it achieved the best overall performance while remaining robust across datasets and inference regimes~\ref{tab:psst+k4_hp_paramT}.
+\paragraph{Top-\(K\) screening.} For the screening variant, we fixed \(K=4\) candidates after screening and swept the burn-in fraction \(\rho\in\{0.05,0.10,0.20,0.30,0.40\}\), which allocates a \(\rho\)-fraction of the budget to obtain initial estimates before trimming.
+The parameter-sweep protocol matched the baselines.
+We selected \(\rho=0.20\) for reporting, as it achieved the best overall performance while remaining robust across datasets and inference regimes (Table~\ref{tab:psst+k4_hp_paramT}).

-\paragraph{UCB.} We tuned the exploration constant over \(c\in\{0.1,0.5,1.0,2.0,4.0,8.0\}\) under the same budgets and using 20\% of the data per environment; identical seeds across settings; \(10{,}000\) test contexts).
+\paragraph{UCB.} We tuned the exploration constant over \(c\in\{0.1,0.5,1.0,2.0,4.0,8.0\}\) under the same budgets, using 20\% of the data per environment with identical seeds across settings, and \(10{,}000\) test contexts.
 The agent ranks arms by the standard UCB index

 where \(\hat{\mu}_i(t)\) is the empirical mean utility of arm \(i\), \(n_i(t)\) its pull count, and \(t\) the total pulls.
-We selected \(c=0.1\) for reporting, as it achieved the best overall performance while remaining robust across datasets and inference regimes~\ref{tab:ucb_hp_paramT}.
+We selected \(c=0.1\) for reporting, as it achieved the best overall performance while remaining robust across datasets and inference regimes (Table~\ref{tab:ucb_hp_paramT}).